r-spatial/RQGIS/README.md

 ### How to install SAGA on Ubuntu?

-To use SAGA functions within QGIS and in turn RQGIS, you need to install SAGA GIS first.
-This is done by adding the following repository to your list of ppa´s and installing SAGA GIS afterwards.
-Simply execute the following lines of code in a terminal window:
+To use SAGA functions within (R)QGIS, you naturally need to install SAGA GIS.
+To install the most recent SAGA version, you need to specify an additional repository.
+To do so and to subsequently install SAGA, simply execute the following lines in a terminal window:

 ``` bash
 sudo add-apt-repository ppa:johanvdw/saga-gis